-- W Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+- w Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
 At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave their vote for or against that question.
 Such a request shall be made before moving on to the next item of business on the agenda.
-The names for and against the motion or amendment or those abstaining from voting will be taken down in writing and recorded in the minutes.
-A demand for a recorded vote will override a demand for a written ballot except when voting for appointments. - x The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered;
+This will result in the names for and against the motion or amendment or those abstaining from voting will be taken down in writing and recorded in the minutes.
+A demand for a recorded vote will override a demand for a written ballot except when voting for appointments.
+In accordance with the Co-Option Policy, voting on co-option may be undertaken by written ballot. - x The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered;

-- vi. if there was a public participation session; and - vii. the resolutions made. - y A councillor or a non-councillor with voting rights who has a - disclosable pecuniary interest or another interest as set out in the - Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - Z No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.
+- vi. if there was a public participation session; and - vii. the resolutions made. - y A councillor or a non-councillor with voting rights who has a - disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - z No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.